 A prepper knows that extreme changes can happen when you least expect them.
 Conditions might be the stark opposite of what you’ve been preparing for, and they may leave you with almost nothing.
 Yes, there can be circumstances when your years of preparation may seem insufficient.
-There can be incidents when people (yes, even preppers) have to leave their place in a hurry and are unable to take their bug out bag or any edibles with them, and hence their preparation seems to be in vain.
-So what if your house catches fire or a sudden invasion leaves you with no choice but to bug out and survive out in the open, without anything to eat or drink?
+There can be incidents when people (yes, even preppers) have to leave their place in a hurry and are unable to take their bug-out bag or any edibles with them—and hence their preparations seem to be in vain.
+So, what if your house catches fire or a sudden invasion leaves you with no choice but to bug out and survive out in the open, without anything to eat or drink?
 In a SHTF situation such as this, your local stores could run out of goods in no time.

-What Plants Can You Eat in an Urban Setting?
+What Edible Plants Can You Find in an Urban Setting?

 It’s not necessary that you get stranded on an island in a wild forest in order for foraging to become a valuable skill.
-There are many possibilities that could lead to people being in need for food and water right in the areas where they already live.
+There are many possibilities that could lead to people being in need of food and water right in the areas where they already live.
 Yes, entirely urban settings.
-I’m suggesting that you shouldn’t have your bug out bag ready or that you should stop storing food.
-But you should also know about your options if plan A, which includes a survival bag and survival food storage, fails.
-But if your local stores and your own storage options leave you with no food to survive on, you should know about these few edible plants that can probably be found growing right in your neighborhood.
+I’m not suggesting that you shouldn’t have your bug-out bag ready or that you should stop storing food.
+But you should also know about your options if Plan A—which includes a survival bag and survival food storage—fails.
+If your local stores and your own storage options leave you with no food to survive on, you should know about these few edible plants that can probably be found growing right in your neighborhood.

 It’s not necessary that you get stranded on an island in a wild forest but there are possibilities of people getting stuck with no food or water in areas they already live—yes, entirely urban settings.
 Not that we’re suggesting that you shouldn’t have your bug out bag ready or should stop storing food but you should also know about your options if plan A, which includes a survival bag and survival food storage, fails.
 So if your local store and your own storage options leave you with nothing to survive.
 Here are a few edible plants, growing in your neighborhood.

-Catbrier, or Smilax, is an edible plant whose shoots, roots and leaves can all be eaten.
+Catbrier, or smilax, is an edible plant whose shoots, roots, and leaves can all be eaten.
 The plant is quite prevalent in many urban areas and contains valuable nutrition to help you survive for days.
 Some species produce blue-black berries.
 The berries of some species are considered edible, but the seeds are not.
-To identify smilax, just look for vines that have tendrils and thorns, both.
+To identify catbrier, just look for vines that have both tendrils and thorns.
 The tender portions of this vine, which are easily snapped, can be eaten either raw or cooked.
-However, some people have reported experiencing a sour stomach after eating the plant raw, so it’s better to lightly cook or steam the the shoots and leaves before eating.
+However, some people have reported experiencing a sour stomach after eating the plant raw, so it’s better to lightly cook or steam the shoots and leaves before eating.
 The roots are a good source of calories and nutrition, and the leaves can be served like spinach.

 Warning: Catbrier is similar in appearance to Cocculus carolinus, the snailseed vine or Carolina snail vine, which has toxic foliage and berries.
 To differentiate, note that the snailseed vine does not bear thorns, and produces red berries.